Farmyard open Tuesdays to Sundays 10:00–16:30

 Within a blink of an eye time goes by, the Farm started back in 1984 and over the years there have been hundreds of people involved in it.
 From the initial community members that set it up right through to the staff and volunteers that make everything happen today.

-4 decades have gone by, young people seen in photos back at the start are now 40 or 50 years old… and those older ones a bit more than that!
+Four decades have gone by, young people seen in photos back at the start are now 40 or 50 years old… and those older ones a bit more than that!

 We want to celebrate the projects 40th year by recording some of the voices, views and people old and new, to acknowledge the work they have done and provide a record for future generations.
+Over the past few months, a group of volunteers have come together to create a short documentary to celebrate Hackney City Farm’s 40th anniversary, funded by The National Lottery Heritage Fund.

 In October, the Farm issued a call for volunteers with a variety of skills, and many answered.
 There was no set script or predefined way of working on the film, but just a shared goal: to tell a the farm’s story.

 Since then, archives have been dug through, memories told, and interviews held to find out what makes Hackney City Farm the magical place that it is.
+When a community farm survives and thrives this long, it isn’t without resilience, strength and flexibility.

 Hackney City Farm has stood here for the last 40 years, providing a sense of belonging, support, and shared purpose.
 Over the years, it has been a central part of the community, offering emotional and social support during the good and challenging times.
 The farm has provided opportunities for learning and career development, has built relationships and has fostered community engagement.